 Initial Registration Steps, Skills Evaluation, Knowledge Exam

-1. Nurse aide student must apply to the Board: CNA Online Application
+1. A nurse aide student must complete the Board's Online Application

-2. Complete a Board-Approved Nurse Aide Training Program Board-Approved Programs
+2. A nurse aide student must complete a 75-hour Board-Approved Nurse Aide Training Program

 -

-3. After completing the training program, the Program Director (or Primary Instructor) must submit the NATP Completion Verification Form and 4 Skills Evaluation Forms to the Board.
+3. After completing the training program, the Program Director or Primary Instructor must submit to the Board the NATP Completion Verification Form and the four Skills Evaluation Forms

-4. After steps 1, 2, and 3 are completed, register and pass the Board's approved CNA Knowledge Exam.
+4. After steps 1, 2, and 3 are completed, the student must register to take the Board's approved CNA Knowledge Exam; a passing score of 75% is required

 - A passing score of 75% is required.
 A student may retake the exam two times (additional training is needed after 3 attempts).